jasonhallen/portfolio/README.md

 Part of my job is to ensure library staff can use the technology in the library.
 I made this sign to help staff understand how to use the new technology in our conference room.

 ### Website Management
-As I touched on in my description of the Gould Library website above, the website had not been actively stewarded for many years when I took it on.
-When we migrated from Reason to WordPress in 2020
+As I mentioned in my description of the Gould Library website above, the website had not been actively stewarded for many years when I took responsibility for it.
+When we migrated from Reason to WordPress in 2020 I introduced a website management process.
+I developed this process with library leadership.
+Features include delegation of content management to different departments, careful control over the overall structure of the website, and an annual review.
+[View the process documentation](LINK).

 ### Access/Loan Services Documentation